What is the best Hawaiian island to visit?

 - There are not many things to do except explore the natural attractions

-- Pack your rainboots since Kauai tends to get more rain, leading to its lush green landscape.
+- Put rainboots on your Hawaii packing list since Kauai tends to get more rain, leading to its lush green landscape.

 - Unlimited: $64.90/month

-And if you’re heading to Hawaii from outside the USA, Holafly offers the best eSIM for the USA, which ensures hassle-free data so you can navigate, share, and explore without interruptions:
+Heading to Hawaii from outside the US?
+Our eSIM for Hawaii keeps you online from the moment you land, so you can navigate, share, and explore without interruptions:

 - 5-day trip: $20.90 ($4.18/day)